danforthcenter/plantcv/docs/transform_merge_images.md

 ## Merge images

 This function takes a set of images with a known overlap and concatenates them in series to create a final single image.
-Images must be in a single directory and named in the order they should be merged (ie. prefix_1.png, prefix_2.png, etc.).
+Image paths are provided in a list (e.g. [read_dataset](io_read_dataset.md)) and must be named in the order they should be merged (ie. prefix_1.png, prefix_2.png, etc.).
 There are 4 methods for handling the regions that overlap.

-**plantcv.transform.merge_images**(*img_path, overlap_percentage, direction = "vertical", method = "stacked"*)
+**plantcv.transform.merge_images**(*paths_to_imgs, overlap_percentage, direction = "vertical", method = "stacked"*)

 **returns** combined_image

 - **Parameters:**
-    - img_path - a path to a directory of images to merge
+    - paths_to_imgs - a list of image paths
     - overlap_percentage - amount of overlap between successive images
     - direction - vertical (default), or horizontal, determines in which direction successive images should be added
     - method - Available options are stacked, random, average, and gradual and dictate